KjetilIN/advent-of-code-2023/day_4/notes.md

 }
 ```

 The card map is a to access cards, given the ID as key.
-It is never modified.
+It is never modified, and treated like a truth table.
 With this struct, I created a function for processing card numbers - `process_cards`:

 1. Create a new `cards_to_process` vector.
 (Could have modified the original card vector, but decided to clone it)
-2. While we have cards to processed
+2. While we have cards to process:
-    a.
-Remove the first card from `cards_to_process`.
+    1. Remove the first card from `cards_to_process`.
-    b.
-Find the amount of matches for that card (the number of matches is created by the `Card` constructor)
+    2. Find the amount of matches for that card (the number of matches is created by the `Card` constructor)
-    c.
-Increment the amount of cards processed by 1
+    3. Increment the amount of cards processed by 1
-    d.
-Add new card copies to `cards_to_process` (based on how many matches the card has)
+    4. Add new card copies to `cards_to_process` (based on how many matches the card has)

 ## Code Snippets